-Through the years I have often been asked “should this be an agreed upon procedures (AUP) engagement or a consulting engagement?”
-(This usually happens just after a client says “I don’t need an audit; they are so costly.”)
+I am often asked, “should this be an agreed-upon-procedures (AUP) engagement or a consulting engagement?”
+(The question usually comes just after a client says, “I don’t need an audit.
+They cost too much.”)

 So what’s the difference in an AUP and a consulting engagement?

 The AUP option is more precise and is mainly composed of:

 An example follows:

 Procedure – Agreed all January 2012 disbursements greater than $20,000 to checks that cleared the bank statement; compared the payee on each check to the payee per the check register.

 Finding – All check payees agreed with the exception of check # 2394 for $45,000; the payee for this check was I. Cheatum, and the check register reflected a payment to King’s Supply Company.

 A consulting engagement–based on the AICPA Consulting Standards–is less precise and does not necessarily need to follow the procedure-finding format.
 There are no specific reporting standards for a consulting engagement, so a CPA can more easily design the engagement to meet various needs.
 The consulting standards are more flexible than the attestation standards (and the requirements for agreed-upon-procedures engagements).

 A consulting report might address the following: